 State Senator John M. Sullivan (D-Rushville) was born Jan.
 9, 1959, in Macomb.
 He lives on his family farm outside Rushville with his wife, Joan.
-They have four children and two grandchildren.
+They have four children.
 Sullivan was first elected to the Senate in 2002.

-He is the chairman of the Senate’s Agriculture Committee and serves on the Higher Education, Financial Institutions, Insurance, Transportation, State Government and Veterans Affairs and the Environment and Conservation Committees.
+He serves on the Senate’s Agriculture, Higher Education, Financial Institutions, Transportation, State Government and Veterans Affairs and the Environment and Conservation Committees.
 He was appointed assistant majority Leader in 2011 and was previously majority caucus whip.

 Sullivan’s foremost priority as a legislator is representing the numerous and varied needs of the residents of Western Illinois.
 His top priorities include creating jobs, improving education and building and maintaining the state’s infrastructure.
 He was a chief architect in a $30 billion comprehensive construction plan, which helped create thousands of new jobs, jump-stared the economic recovery and built or repaired necessary infrastructure.